Does an SOS malfunction message appear on your BMW iDrive screen? Learn how to troubleshoot and fix it by following the procedures below.

 A defective TCU module can prevent your phone from connecting to the car via Bluetooth.
-TCU and your Bluetooth handset communicate with each other via the antenna connected to the TCU.
+TCU and your Bluetooth handset communicate via the antenna connected to the TCU.

 When your BMW TCU module fails, you may notice:

 If you are experiencing problems, a good starting point is to read fault codes from the TCU module.

 If any code shows PRESENT status, the problem needs to be fixed before the code can be cleared.